0tieno/100DaysOfCloud/README.md

 ## Intro

-This challenge is created during my 3-months training @ emobilis/Ajira for the AWS re/Start Program.
+This challenge is created during my 3-month training @ emobilis/Ajira for the AWS re/Start Program.

 ## Main Objective

-To master AWS Cloud technologies and prepare for a career as a Cloud Engineer.
+To master Azure / AWS Cloud technologies and prepare for a career as a Cloud Engineer.

-***I will dedicate at least 2 hours every day for the next 100 days to practice and learn AWS Cloud skills.***
+***I will dedicate at least 2 hours every day for the next 100 days to practice and learn Azure / AWS Cloud skills.***

-Welcome to 100-day challenge to master cloud technologies with AWS.
-Over the next three months, I will be focusing on gaining the necessary skills and knowledge to transition into a Cloud Engineer role.
-This challenge will involve daily practice, project building, and certification preparation to ensure that I am well-equipped to secure a job in the cloud computing industry.
+Welcome to the 100-day challenge to master cloud technologies with Azure / AWS.
+Over the next three months, I will be focusing on gaining the necessary skills and knowledge to become a DevOps | Cloud Engineer role.
+This challenge will involve daily practice, project building, and certification preparation to ensure that I am well-equipped to secure a job in the software, and cloud computing industry.

 ## Challenge Timeline